 “He broke your heart,” her friend said gently.

 “Thia, come on.
 I know how you—”

 “Bullshit.
-He led you to believe he had feelings for you.
+Cormac led you to believe he had feelings for you.
 That’s—”

-Thia had been told that Cormac had murdered Lettie.
-She had believed him to be responsible for an attack on her in a London alley, as well as a later one on the Brigantium that had killed many and left one man in a coma.
+She had been told that Cormac had murdered Lettie.
+She had believed him to be responsible for an attack on her in a London alley, as well as a later one on the Brigantium that had killed many and left one of their agents in a coma.
 And still she’d had to fight with herself over her feelings.
-Had she been in—rather, had she fallen even then?
-Or had it come later, at the Ring when he’d nearly sacrificed himself for her?
+Had she been in lo—rather, had she fallen for him on the flight?
+Or had it come later, at the Ring when he had nearly sacrificed himself for her?

 Could Connor Michaels be Cormac?

 She used the computerized register to remove the spool of ribbon from the inventory.
 The bells on the door jingled.

 The high-pitched voices of multiple toddlers caused a rush of concern, but as they entered she counted an accompanying adult per child, making for a group total of six and not liable to get into unintended trouble.
 Lynette was finding things to do along their browsing trajectory, making herself available to assist without being intrusive.
 Abby was bringing another sale to one of the other registers.
 This might be a good time as any for Thia to check online orders.